farukhkhan07/ApacheNutch-ApacheSolr-Configuration/README.md

   -  src

-Lets Go to HBase directory and check HBase is working ne.
+Lets Go to HBase directory and check HBase is working fine.
 * Go to Hbase0.94 directory and run the following command.
 ```./bin/hbase shell```
 * If everything goes well.
 You may see the following output.